hmslima/sambahsacompletegrammar/sambahsa.md

-obvious that I'll not teach all words, because this book would have to be also a dictionay for this task be possible, but I want that you finish this book with a reasonable vocabulary, in order to you can initiate the reading of the texts with a bit of comfort.
+obvious that I'll not teach all words, because this book would have to be also a dictionay for this task be possible, but I want that you finish this book with a reasonable vocabulary, in order to you can initiate the reading of texts with a bit of comfort.

-There are several subchapters that treats several areas, like human body and computers, but it will be just basic concepts, there is no a pretence here in to list the names in sambahsa of all muscles and bones of the human body, similarly that all names of Information Technology;
+There are several subchapters that treats several areas, like human body and computers, but it will be just basic concepts, there is no pretension here in to list the names in sambahsa of all muscles and bones of the human body, similarly that all names of Information Technology;
 you'll have to search the words in a dictionary or, in the case of very specific terms, in dictionaries about a specific area like dicionaries